Alder Hey Children's Hospital: Early history

-The hospital was first established as a military hospital in 1914.
+The site was previously occupied by a mansion known as Alder Hey which the local poor law guardians acquired for use as a children's home in 1910.
+The mansion was converted for use as a military hospital in 1914.
 During the First World War, the United States Army established Camp Hospital 40 on the site, operated by Hospital Unit Q and, subsequently, Unit W. American sources commonly refer to Alder Hey as being within Liverpool's Knotty Ash area.

 During the Second World War, parts of the hospital were again used to treat injured military personnel.
 The Liverpool Neonatal Surgical Unit opened at the hospital in 1953.
 This unit was the first neonatal intensive care unit in the United Kingdom.
 The opening was largely due to the efforts of Isabella Forshall, a paediatric surgeon.

 In 1990 when Myrtle Street Children's Hospital (founded in 1869 and previously known as Royal Liverpool Children's Hospital) closed, Alder Hey absorbed its A&E department.
 The hospital authority was one of 57 such bodies which became an NHS hospital trust in 1991.
 Ronald McDonald House, a home for the families of sick children, opened in 1993.

 In 1999 an inquiry was instituted into the Alder Hey organs scandal and to investigate the hospital's practices in respect of removal and retention of human tissue.
 The inquiry had far-reaching effects throughout the UK hospital system and provided the impetus for the Human Tissue Act 2004.

 In August 2008 the Royal Liverpool Children's NHS Trust became an NHS foundation trust and changed its name to Alder Hey NHS Foundation Trust.
 Between 2010 and 2014 the number of doctors employed at the trust increased from 269 to 344, while the number of managers increased from 70 to 86.
 At the end of March 2017, the trust was confirmed as one of four additional NHS Global Digital Exemplars, joining the twelve announced in September 2016.